ggzerosum/SpineUtility/RespectRectTransform/README.md

 ### PreserveAspectRatio
 Alway keep aspect ratio of cached size. when 1)attach or 2)reset this component or 3)press Fit&Cache Button mesh bound of spine automatically cached.
-This cause an bug if you don't know that Spine doesn't have fixed mesh bound.

 ### Fit & Cache Button
 Cache Current Mesh bound of current spine animation and rescale spine skeleton.